shuyuan-liu/pic2lcd/README.md

 # Pic2lcd

 A small utility that converts images to data that can be displayed on monochrome OLED / LCD panels like those driven by SSD1306, SH1106 and ST7567.
+Pic2lcd can only process png images currently.

 ## Features